ymatsunaga/mdtoolbox-doc/introduction.rst

 A `docker <https://www.docker.com>`_ image for MDToolbox is avaiable `here <https://hub.docker.com/r/ymatsunaga/octave/>`_.
-In this Docker image, you can use Octave already configured for use with MDToolbox (downloading MDtoolbox, path setup, MEX file compiling, etc are already completed).
+In this docker image, you can use Octave already configured for use with MDToolbox (downloading MDtoolbox, path setup, MEX file compiling, etc are already completed).